 On the day we arrived, it was pissing it down – we jumped on a train to the centre of town and headed to G’s A Really Nice Place in the Jordaan for a spot of breakfast whilst we waited to check into our air b ‘n’ b flat.
 This place is super cosy like you’re chilling in someone’s living room.
 We ordered eggs and avocado on toast and it did the job.
 It wasn’t super busy when we went as it was a Friday morning but I believe it gets busy at the weekends so best to book as it’s a small place.
 Service was friendly and laid back.

 This place is best know for its brunch (apparently there are very few places that offer proper brunches in Amsterdam with Bloody Mary’s and Mimosas and G’s is blazing this path, with three joints in total, including one on Linnaeusstraat and a brunch boat (pick ups and drop offs on Keizersgracht).
-They also seem to love a good party and have a thing for Drake.

 Over the weekend we tried out several spots: